Local stability in a transient Markov chain: Examples of local stability

-and the time distances $T_{k+1}-T_k$ have infinite mean. \end{description} Here nodes in $I_1$ diverge (are unstable), while all the nodes in $i\in I_0$ act like a Jackson network with augmented input, where for each $i$, in addition to exogenous input rate $\nu_i$, there is input from each node $j\in I_1$, at rate $\mu_j P_{j,i}$.

-The difficulty in verifying (\ref{eqn.jackson}) is that there is no steady state distribution for the whole system since it is transient, and there are no equilibrium equations for the subsystem of node $I_0$, since they do not form a Markov chain.
-Goodman and Massey prove (\ref{eqn.jackson}) by considering two ergodic Markov chains for $I_0$ which provide stochastic upper and lower bound for $Q_i(t),\,i\in I_0$, and one of which has stationary distribution (\ref{eqn.jackson}), while the other has a parameter $\epsilon$, and stationary distribution which converges to (\ref{eqn.jackson}) as $\epsilon \to 0$.
+The difficulty in verifying the above is that there is no steady state distribution for the whole system, since it is transient, and there are no equilibrium equations for the subsystem of node $I_0$, since they do not form a Markov chain.
+Goodman and Massey prove the statement by considering two ergodic Markov chains for $I_0$ which provide stochastic upper and lower bound for $Q_i(t),\,i\in I_0$, and one of which has the exact limiting stationary distribution, while the other has a parameter $\epsilon$, and its stationary distribution converges to the same limiting one as $\epsilon \to 0$.

-What we observe here is that clearly $Q_i(t),\, i \in I_1$ must diverge and therefore will be $>0$ from some point in time onwards (at least for those $i$ for which $\lambda_i>\mu_i$).
-Furthermore, when $Q_i(t) > 0$, for $i \in I_1$ then node $i$ provides a Poisson input stream of jobs entering the other nodes at the constant rate $\mu_i$, so given $Q_i(t) > 0,\, i \in I_1$, the system of nodes $i \in I_0$ does indeed behave like a Jackson network with the augmented input.